 To round out your road trip, make your way to the former Gooderham & Worts distillery land that has been recently gentrified into its own village.
 This is a great place to explore local art galleries, modern boutique shops and try delightful chocolate at Soma Chocolatemaker.

-This one day road trip of Toronto is really just the tip of the iceberg.
-There is so much more that I’d want any visitor of Toronto to see but the idea of this itinerary is that it’ll give you a good flavour of what our great city is about and give you more reasons to either stay longer or come back soon.
+This one day in Toronto is really just the tip of the iceberg.
+There is so much more that I’d want any visitor of Toronto to see whether by car or by RV but the idea of this itinerary is that it’ll give you a good flavour of what our great city is about and give you more reasons to either stay longer or come back soon.